 While these are steps to be taken in the web app, please note that these numbers are still at play in the mobile app as well.
 Armed with that knowledge, you can move money in your budget with confidence!

 Cash in Budget = Cash in Accounts

-Maybe you've been moving money around in your budget, and you just need a little boost of confidence that every dollar in your bank account(s) is reflected in your budget.
+The total dollars in your budget should always be equal to the total dollars in your budget’s cash accounts.
+Maybe you've been moving money around in your budget, and you just need a little boost of confidence that every dollar in your bank accounts is reflected in your budget.

 Here's how you can confirm that's true:

 Advance to next month's budget, or the furthest in the future you can go.
-(The math is easier, because overspending is covered.)
+The math is easier this way, because any overspending is covered.

-In the right sidebar, when no categories are selected, look for the Total Available amount, which is the sum of the Available column.
+In the right sidebar, when no categories are selected, note the Total Available amount.
+This is the sum of the Available column in your budget.

-Now, you can confidently move money if you’d like any dollars to be in a different category!
+Awesome!
+You can trust that the dollars in your budget match the dollars in your accounts, and you can confidently move money if you’d like any dollars to be in a different category.